-Pointing Out Potentially Offensive Material: Occasionally students bring papers to us that might be deemed sensitive because of the language or topic.
-For our purposes, offensive material is writing that affects you personally, may affect or distract others nearby who can hear it being read, or causes you to be concerned about the writer's well-being or safety.
+Pointing Out Sensitive Material: Occasionally students bring papers to us that might be deemed sensitive because of the language or topic.
+For our purposes, sensitive material is writing that affects you personally, may affect or distract others nearby who can hear it being read, or causes you to be concerned about the writer's well-being or safety.